GoogleChrome/web.dev/src/site/content/en/handbook/content-checklist/index.md

 If the content mentions or features other people's products, said products are to be used as intended.
-For example, an article should not advise to flash a "homebrew" firmware onto a commercial device, unlessed this is explicitly blessed by the manufacturer.
+For example, an article should not advise to flash a "homebrew" firmware onto a commercial device, unless this is explicitly blessed by the manufacturer.

 ## Late-stage review checklist {: #late }